Herbert Woods: Construction of ‘Broads Haven'

 By the mid-1930s, the company had completed construction on the six-acre ‘Broads Haven’ mooring facilities.
 The project involved more than 60,000 tons of clay being moved by hand, leading to a finished marina that included a hairdressers and on-site shop.

 The company during World War II

 During World War II, the company worked for The Admiralty and the Air Ministry, and built over 200 boats including Air Sea Rescue Launches, Pinnaces, Airborne Lifeboats, torpedo boats and harbour defence motor launches from its base in Norfolk.
 It employed over 300 staff.

 Campaign for public access to more of the Norfolk Broads

 In 1949, Woods led a campaign to open up areas of the Broads being treated as private property, including Hoveton Little Broad.

 Death

-Woods died on 18 April 1954.
+Woods died of a heart attack on 18 April 1954.
 The company was purchased by private investors, before being returned to the name Herbert Woods in 2010.